 International Blind Sports:

 The International Blind Sports Federation (IBSA) (www.ibsa.es/eng/), is a nonprofit organization founded in 1981 in Paris.
-Its mission is to promote the full integration of blind and partially-sighted people in society through sport and to encourage people with a visual impairment to take up and practise sports.
+Its mission is to promote the full integration of blind and partially-sighted people in society through sport and to encourage people with a visual impairment to take up and practice sports.

 The IBSA believes sport is the ideal means to promote the integration of disabled people in general and the blind in particular.
 Sport can help people with disabilities overcome their disability by strengthening their self-esteem and their ability to overcome difficulties.